DevMiser/Sonos-Album-Art-Display/README.md

 ### 3. Reorient the Display Screen (Optional)

 If you are going to put the display in the 3D-printed or other frame and want to have the power port at a particular side of the frame, you may need to reorient the axes of the display screen.
-To do so, follow the display rotation instructions on the manufacturer's site: https://hosyond.com/.
+To do so, follow the display rotation instructions available in the tutorial on the manufacturer's site: https://hosyond.com/.

 Then reboot: